SlithyMatt/cbm-wordslide/README.md

 hardware with a physical SD card.

 ## Support
-If you see any apparent bugs, or words that should or shoudn't be included in the list, please enter an issue on GitHub, or a pull request with your own fix -- adding or removing words from the list (**2500words.txt**) is trivial, and an easy way to contribute to this project!
+If you see any apparent bugs, or words that should or shouldn't be included in the list, please enter an issue on GitHub, or a pull request with your own fix -- adding or removing words from the list (**2500words.txt**) is trivial, and an easy way to contribute to this project!